petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 I don't believe there is one solution to block all spam.
 Personally I have great success with the plugin in combination with Akismet.

 = Does it conflicts with other spam solutions? =
-I'm currently not aware of any conflicts with other spam solutions.
+I'm currently not aware of any conflicts with other anti-spam solutions.

 == Screenshots ==